anlodrve/flowerscouter/README.md

 * PostgreSQL
 * @react-google-maps/api
 * Material UI

+## Acknowledgement
+Thanks to [Prime Digital Academy](www.primeacademy.io) for the support and guidance through the process of building this application.

 ## Contact
 Please connect with me on [LinkedIn](https://www.linkedin.com/in/andrearlove/) and let me know what you think!